+Clients are assigned to individualized therapy tracks based on the diagnosis made during their assessment.
 “In the different tracks, we’re using evidence-based psychotherapies that have been designed by international experts,” Katz said.

 For clients with a substance use disorder and clinical depressionGrief

 For clients with a substance use disorder and complicated griefBehavioral Health

 For clients with one of the above diagnoses but no substance use disorder